Portuguese Navy: Portuguese Restoration War

-The 18th century
+18th century

-During the reign of King John V of Portugal, the Navy suffers a large transformation, during which the warship starts to differentiate from the merchant ship.
-In 1705, a squadron of eight ships of the line was sent to help England against the Franco-Spanish forces that were besieging Gibraltar, this expedition culminating in the naval battle of Cabrita Point.

-At the request of the Republic of Venice and the Pope, in 1716, the Portuguese Navy sends a fleet to deter the Ottoman advance in the Mediterranean.
-This expedition would culminate in the battle of Matapan on 19 July 1717, in which the Portuguese fleet, supported by Venetian and Maltese ships, under the command of the Portuguese Admiral Count of Rio Grande, defeats the Ottoman Navy.
+During the reign of John V of Portugal, the Portuguese Navy underwent a large transformation, as warships started being differentiated from merchant ships.
+In 1705, a Portuguese squadron of eight ships of the line was sent to help England against the Franco-Spanish forces that were besieging Gibraltar, which culminated in the Battle of Cabrita Point.
+At the request of the Republic of Venice and Pope Clement XI, in 1716 the Portuguese Navy sent a fleet to counter the Ottoman Empire's activities in the Mediterranean Sea.
+This expedition culminated in the Battle of Matapan on 19 July 1717, in which the Portuguese fleet, supported by the Venetian and Maltese navies, defeated the Ottoman Navy.

-From 1762 to 1777, the Portuguese naval forces based in Brazil participate in the several conflicts that occurred with the Spanish in South America, but with limited success.

-From 1770, under the leadership of D. Martinho de Melo e Castro, secretary of State of the Navy, the Portuguese Navy suffers a large reform and modernization.
-Incidentally, as part of these reformations, the old procedure of baptizing the Portuguese ships with names of Saints is replaced by their baptism with names of mythical, historical or Royal persons.
+From 1762 to 1777, Portuguese naval forces in Brazil participated in the several conflicts that occurred with the Spanish in South America, but with limited success.
+From 1770, under the leadership of Martinho de Melo e Castro, Secretary of State of the Navy, the Portuguese navy went through large reform and modernization.
+Incidentally, as part of these reforms, the old procedure of baptizing Portuguese ships with names of Saints was replaced by names of mythical or historical figures and living royals.
 The Royal Academy of the Midshipmen (Academia Real dos Guardas-Marinhas) was created in 1792, as a university-level naval academy.
-This Academy is the origin of the present Naval schools of Portugal and of Brazil.
+This Academy is the origin of the present naval schools of Portugal and of Brazil.

 In 1792, the three naval regiments (two of infantry and one of artillery) were reorganized and merged as the Royal Brigade of the Navy (Brigada Real de Marinha).
 This Brigade was commanded by a flag officer and included divisions of naval artillery, naval infantry and naval artificers, with a total of more than 5000 men.

-Following the execution of Louis XVI of France by the French revolutionaries, Portugal enters the anti-revolutionary Coalition.
+Following the execution of Louis XVI by the French revolutionaries, Portugal entered the First Coalition.
 In 1793, the Portuguese Navy was tasked with transporting by sea and escorting the Portuguese Expeditionary Army sent to help Spain in the War of the Pyrenees against France.
 This was done by the Transport Squadron organized with four ships of the line, one frigate, four transport ships and 10 merchant ships.

-To aid United Kingdom to defend itself from a possible French invasion, the Portuguese Navy organized and sent the Channel Squadron, with five ships of the line, two frigates, two brigantines and a hospital-ship.
+To aid Britain to defend itself from a possible French invasion, the Portuguese Navy organized and sent the Channel Squadron, with five ships of the line, two frigates, two brigantines and a hospital ship.
 From July 1794 to March 1796, under the command of António Januário do Valle, the Portuguese Channel Squadron patrolled the English Channel in cooperation with the Royal Navy.
 The Portuguese Navy ended the 18th century with a fleet that included 13 ships of the line, 16 frigates, three corvettes, 17 brigs and eight support ships.
 In addition, the Portuguese naval forces also included the Navy of India, based in the Indian Ocean, with a ship of the line and six frigates.